Frequently Asked Questions

 Vanilla slices, doughnut, custard Danish, custard tart, meringue

-Milkshakes, egg flip / protein shake / Clear sports drinks / tea/ iced tea/ coffee/ hot chocolate
+Milkshakes, egg flip/protein shake / Clear sports drink /tea/iced tea/coffee/hot chocolate